tiborhercz/tf-state-backend-s3-cloudformation/README.md

 ---

-AWS CloudFormation templates cannot (without the use of StackSets) be deployed across multiple regions in one template that is why you will find two templates in the repo.
+AWS CloudFormation templates cannot (without the use of StackSets) be deployed across multiple regions in one template that is why you will find two templates in this repository.

 The main (source) bucket depends on the replication (destination) bucket, and therefore you have to deploy the replication bucket first.